|WHAT IS THE STUDY PERMIT?||The study permit is a mandatory immigration document for all those who study in Canada.||

 Important Tips & Supplemental Information

-Please note: This section gives general information on some of the supporting documents required for the study permit.
-You must follow the list of documents required on your personalized "Document Checklist".
+Please note: You must follow the list of documents required on your personalized "Document Checklist".

 - You must have your CAQ approval letter to apply for your Study Permit.
 You can print off/download this document from your Immigration Quebec portal.

 - Your passport should be valid for the duration of your studies at McGill, as your study permit cannot be issued for longer than your passport is valid.
 At the very least, ensure that your passport is valid for a minimum of one year.

 - Your letter of acceptance is your official "Offer of Admission" letter from McGill.
 You will have access to your admission letter through the online application system.
 Be sure to save or print a copy of your letter: McGill does not send admissions decisions by mail.
 It is very important to note that the electronic version is the only version of the admission letter you will receive.
 You should download and save a copy of your admission letter, as you may be required to provide it in future applications.
 Generally, the conditions listed on your letter of admission are related to your registration for classes.
 You do not have to wait to meet those listed conditions to apply for your immigration documents.